Pair of Moccasins

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Definitely northern Plains.
+Pair of moccasins with beaded arrow design on the vamp.
+They are definitely Northern Plains.
 On Gros Vente moccasins one sees beaded designs like this on deer or elk hide, from around the Fort Belknap reservation region.
-But this "arrow" design is a very common design used by several different tribes.
-Since they do not look particularly Salish, or Sioux, they possibly are Arapaho.
+But this "arrow" design is a very common and used by several different tribes.
+Since they do not look particularly Salish or Sioux, they are possibly Arapaho.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome